skrattaren/apf.rst/apf.rst

 - [p.
 365/277] "'They call me *Mister* Vimes,' he said."

-  In the Sidney Poitier movie "`In the Heat of the Night`_" the most famous line (and indeed the name of the sequel) is Poitier saying "They call me *Mister* Tibbs."
+  In the Sidney Poitier movie **In the Heat of the Night** the most famous line (and indeed the name of the sequel) is Poitier saying "They call me *Mister* Tibbs."